coder/websocket/README.md

 As mentioned above, nhooyr/websocket also supports concurrent writers.

-The only performance con to nhooyr/websocket is that uses one extra goroutine to support cancellation with context.Context and the net/http client side body upgrade.
+The only performance con to nhooyr/websocket is that uses one extra goroutine to support cancellation with context.Context.
 This costs 2 KB of memory which is cheap compared to simplicity benefits.

 ### x/net/websocket